dogweather/forkful/content/en/haskell/strings/deleting-characters-matching-a-pattern.md

   \ text and removing bits you don't need.
 Programmers do this to cleanse data,\u2026"
 lastmod: '2024-03-13T22:45:00.113324-06:00'
 model: gpt-4-1106-preview
-summary: "Deleting characters that match a specific pattern is about sifting through\
-  \ text and removing bits you don't need.
-Programmers do this to cleanse data,\u2026"
+summary: Deleting characters that match a specific pattern is about sifting through text and removing bits you don't need.
 title: Deleting characters matching a pattern
 weight: 5
 ---